 Data Driving Development

-Underpinning the program is a data-driven approach to management and reporting.
-The MAIS team uses a digital application expanded from the previously developed digital application for the SMASH program to enter data about how partner farmers are progressing in their training and application of best practices.
-The data collected through this application provides a real-time snapshot through dashboards of our progress towards our goals, and provides a foundation of information to promote a shared understanding of farmers’ challenges to discuss during Sud Soudé fora.
+Underpinning the program was a data-driven approach to management and reporting.
+The MAIS team used a digital application expanded from the previously developed digital application for the SMASH program (developed by RTI under the USAID-funded Haiti Local Enterprise and Value Chain Enhancement (LEVE) project) to enter data about how partner farmers are progressing in their training and application of best practices.
+The data collected through this application provided a real-time snapshot through dashboards of our progress towards our goals, and provided a foundation of information to promote a shared understanding of farmers’ challenges to discuss during Sud Soudé fora.

-Despite the early challenges, MAIS farmers are already experiencing boosts in yields and making new connections to markets, benefits that in turn strengthen their ability to access new support systems, such as financial credit and mechanization services.
-Together, these steps help build farming households’ resilience capacities, enabling them to better manage the complex risks they face and adapt to and recover from shocks and stresses more quickly.
+Despite the early challenges, MAIS farmers experienced boosts in yields and made new connections to markets, benefits that in turn strengthen their ability to access new support systems, such as financial credit and mechanization services.
+Together, these steps helped build farming households’ resilience capacities, enabling them to better manage the complex risks they face and adapt to and recover from shocks and stresses more quickly.